james-freitas/skel-spring3-hibernate4-dbcp-insecure/README.md

 7. Click *Run*
 8. After that the configuration link will be available in the Run icon

-In the second time you can use for step 5:
+Next time you run the application you may use for step 5:
 * **-o tomcat:run**